 The primary purpose of a management plan is to provide guidance for selecting management actions that support or meet management objectives, and ultimately achieve management goals.
-The management actions for the Riparian Reserve Units have been identified from day-to-day management operations, as well as other actions necessary to meet the objectives and goals for managing the reserve units.
+The management actions for the Riparian Reserves have been identified from day-to-day management operations, as well as other actions necessary to meet the objectives and goals for managing the reserves.